 Cognitive, Affective, and Psychophysiological Mechanisms in Health and Mental Health.

 I also study basic cognitive, emotional, and psychophysiological processes implicated in mental health problems and addiction.
 For instance, I conduct research on the attentional bias – that is, the phenomenon by which people more rapidly detect and focus on objects and events that are congruent with their current mood than those that are not congruent with their current emotional state.
 Thus, individuals in a negative mood state tend to pay attention to objects, persons, and events that they construe as disappointing, upsetting, or frightening, while overlooking or ignoring what is beautiful, affirming, or pleasurable.
-Attentional bias is particularly evident in addiction when addicts are “triggered” and find their attention automatically captured by drug-related cues (such as the sight of a cigarette, pill, or bottle of liquor) even when they want to stay clean and sober.
+Attentional bias is particularly evident in addiction when people with addiction are “triggered” and find their attention automatically captured by drug-related cues (such as the sight of a cigarette, pill, or bottle of liquor) even when they want to stay clean and sober.
 I am also interested in studying how the brain modulates the heart beat when people are paying attention to emotional stimuli and experiences.
 My studies and the studies of others have shown that rapid, beat-to-beat changes in heart rate, known as heart rate variability, are significantly associated with emotional states and degree of mental focus.

 Mind-Body Interventions in Supportive Oncology and Survivorship.